 White Rose - Dutch Country Roads

 Attendees of York’s New Year’s Eve celebration are sure to have a blast bringing in 2015.
-Enjoy a children’s countdown from 6 p.m. until 8 p.m., with complimentary hats and noisemakers, perfect for youngsters.
+Enjoy a children’s countdown to the balloon drop from 6 p.m. until 8 p.m., with complimentary hats and noisemakers, perfect for the youngsters.
 Join the crowd in smelling roses all the way until midnight as a white rose descends from the sky in Continental Square, symbolic of the War of Roses between Lancaster and York.

 Button - Dutch Country Roads